Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <a id="PHASE_1"></a>
 </p>

-<span style="color:white"><span style="color:yellow">PHASE 1</span>: REQUEST A <span style="color:yellow">TENANT ABUSE HOTLINE</span> BE <span style="color:yellow">CREATED</span></span>
+## PHASE 1: REQUEST A TENANT ABUSE HOTLINE BE CREATED

 <br />
 <div>
-Please post or share these specific Tenant Abuse Hotline related messages to these related accounts across these various platforms.<br />
+Please post or share these specific Tenant Abuse Hotline related posts to these related accounts across these various platforms.<br />

-To advocate effectively for the creation of a Tenant Abuse Hotline in Los Angeles, we should strategically contact a comprehensive set of key officials, departments, media, and advocacy organizations - many of whom are already aware of the abuse.
+To advocate effectively for the creation of a Tenant Abuse Hotline in Los Angeles (or elsewhere), we should strategically contact a comprehensive set of key officials, departments, media, and advocacy organizations - many of whom are already aware of the abuse.
 These individuals and groups span city leadership, housing authorities, oversight bodies, tenant unions, and media channels.<br />

 </div><br />